Authorization

 For GraphQL APIs, use the gateway to define GraphQL schemas to limit which properties are queryable, then optionally use field-based permissions to also specify access rights to those properties.

 Handle with the gateway.
-Use security policies, path-based permissions, allow lists and block lists to manage authorisation of hosts and paths.
+Use security policies, path-based permissions, allow lists and block lists to manage authorization of hosts and paths.

 Assign Least Privileges